+iii) Imposition of Discipline.
 After the show cause period has ended, the Court's Disciplinary and Admissions Committee will review the conviction, as well as any response.
-If the attorney's response includes a request for a hearing, the matter shall be assigned for a prompt disciplinary hearing as provided for in L.R.
+If the attorney'sattorney-respondent's response includes a request for a hearing, the matter shall be assigned for a prompt disciplinary hearing as provided for in L.R.
 705.1.d.
-Absent such a request, Tthe Disciplinary and Admissions Committee may, pursuant to L.R.
-705.1.(a) refer the matter to counsel for investigation and initiation of disciplinary proceedings pursuant to L.R.
+Absent such a request, the Disciplinary and Admissions Committee may (a) refer the matter to counsel for investigation appoint an attorney-investigator pursuant to L.R.
 705.1.a; (b) conduct a disciplinary hearing pursuant to L.R.
-705.1.d; or (c)

-recommend final action to the full bench, which may include any form of bar discipline up to and including disbarment.
+705.1.d; or (c) recommend final action to the full bench, which may include any form of bar discipline up to and including disbarment disciplinary sanction or condition available under L.R.
+705.1.h.